THE HEART OF ROCK AND ROLL

 Director Gordon Greenberg’s decision to scale down for a more immersive environment means the theatre is packed with up-close performances, audience participation, and perspective tricks.

 The musical parades at a breathless speed.
-The ensemble leap, tumble and whirl about the stage, showing off an impressive range of tricks and stunts.
-IT’S Laura Pitt-Pulford as tough, sweet Chairy who carries the quiet heart of a frenzied show, and you miss her when she’s gone. there’s a well-milked nostalgia here for a more oblivious era, where lies and truth were more distinguishable, and the media circus and the political circus were less insidious purveyors of fake news.”
+The ensemble leap, tumble and whirl about the stage.
+Laura Pitt-Pulford as tough, sweet Chairy carries the quiet heart of THE show. there’s a well-milked nostalgia for a more oblivious era, where lies and truth were distinguishable and the media circus and political circus were less insidious purveyors of fake news.”

 - The Guardian